athornton/gnusto-frotz-tops20/README.md

 ## Status

+Frotz is now based on 2.45pre (https://gitlab.com/DavidGriffith/frotz/, master branch).
 It seems to play the Infocom games and a smattering of community-written Z-code games.

-It passes the tests in `czech` but not all the ones in `praxix`;
-behavior on the test suite seems to match dumb-frotz 2.32 for Unix.
+So far only the "dumb-frotz" TTY interface is supported.

+Its behavior on `praxix.z5`is identical to that of the x86_64 version.

 ## The Reason It Wasn't Trivial